zach-c-d/zachdonsky.xyz/src/pages/projects/chalmerssignal/index.md

 <article role="article">

+**Please note: This article is about the development of Chalmers Signal V1.**

+> For the more up-to-date article on the Chalmers Signal, please visit https://www.chalmerscards.com/chalmerssignal

 The Chalmers Signal is an internet enabled dial designed for reporting shelter occupancy.

 The Chalmers Signal is the second [Chalmers Project](https://www.chalmerscards.com), a guerilla project that aims to improve the state of homlessness in Toronto.

-**This article is out of date.
-It's in the same state it was in 2018, when I had just started this project.
-I've left it like this for archival purposes, and so that I can look back at how I saw this project back then.
-That being said, I plan to update this page with the work I've done to get the project from where it is in this article to where it is now.
-Please check back soon!**

-> For the more up-to-date article on the Chalmers Signal, please visit https://www.chalmerscards.com/chalmerssignal

 </article>